michaeleggers/RasaIntro/alternative-frontend/README.md

 Some links to other frontends in this Rasa Forum Thread: https://forum.rasa.com/t/rasa-3-chatbot-integration-with-website/50193/2

-The example works like the mvg-bot but will ussue another action that displays an embedded YouTube video inside the chat window.
+The example works like the mvg-bot but will trigger another action that displays an embedded YouTube video inside the chat window.

 Additionally, the user is being greeted upon opening the chatwindow.